What is the current state of link building? It turns out it is still alive and kicking!

 Do LOTS of research on target sites first.
 Vet domains carefully before agreeing to create paid content for them.
 Look for anything fishy in their domain history and PageRank, and watch out for red flags like lots of spammy outbound links.

 Vary your keyword-anchored text.
 Thousands of reviews that all use the same anchor text send a big red flag to Google that you’re probably buying links.
+Mix up your link profile with varying anchors and both long-tail keywords and head keywords.

 - Always disclose sponsored posts.
 When you have paid a site to host sponsored content, disclose your involvement.
 Don’t try to hide paid links from readers, because at best you will erode their trust, and at worst you might earn a Google penalty if they find out.